 How does the infection occur?

 The infection occurs when there is an imbalance in the naturally occurring healthy bacteria in our vagina.
 Since there are two types of bacteria- good and bad; when the good bacteria is lesser compared to the bad one it leads to an infection.

 There are many factors that could disturb the balance, and one can never be sure what exactly causes it.
 Douching or excessive washing of the vagina may be a reason.
-Often the infection is caused by sex.
+Often the infection is caused by affinity.

 Other factors that might lead to an increase in chances of infection are: